lilyball/textmate-bundles/Bundles/R.tmbundle/Support/lib/help.markdown

 <button>&nbsp;^F12&nbsp;</button>
 This is an auxiliary tool command with these two different tasks based on a selection:

-* It negates the logical value if the selection is "FALSE" or "TRUE".
+* It negates the logical value if the selection is "FALSE" or "TRUE" and "F" or "T" resp.
 * It shows an inline menu of all values which are selected and delimited by "|" and replaces the selection by the chosen one.

   For instance this is useful after inserting the parameter `method` of the R function `dist`.<br>The selected value is:<br>